derektypist/bar-chart/README.md

 Written be me.
 Dataset provided at https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json

+Went to w3schools.com website for information on SVG.

+Did a Google Search on freecodecamp bar chart.

 ### Acknowledgements

 Christian Paul, accessed from 30 September 2020 to 1 October 2020.